Do you spend every family outing managing misbehaving kids? Learn what to do when kids don’t listen in public so you can enjoy your time together.

-“It’ll just be at the pumpkin patch with all three of you,” I warned my kids.
-“So I need you to stay close to me and not run off, even if you see something exciting.”
+“It’ll just be me at the pumpkin patch with all three of you,” I warned my kids.
+“So, I need you to stay close to me and not run off, even if you see something exciting.”

 We had been planning a visit to the pumpkin patch to play and select one to take home.
-But as I usually do when I’m the only adult on duty, I set my expectations before we arrive.
+But as I’ve started doing when I’m the only adult on duty, I set my expectations before we arrive.
 They understand their responsibilities before the excitement of the place drowns them out.

 Long before you step foot outside, describe how you expect your kids to behave.
-Lay out the rules, such as holding hands when you instruct them to, or staying at the park for only one hour.
-Maybe they need to keep their hands off of the museum exhibits, or be quiet at the library.
+Lay out the rules, like holding hands when you instruct them to, or staying at the park for only one hour.
+Maybe they need to keep their hands off of grandma’s breakables, or be quiet at the funeral.

 2. Define the consequences before they misbehave